thedod/django-ez-currencies/README.md

 * You can use the `to_currency` template filter to display a price in a currency (base or foreign).

-* You can use the `currency_form` template filter in order to render a currency selection form for the user.
+* You can use the `currency_form` and `currency_mini_form` template filters in order to render a currency selection form for the user.

 ### Installation